The Mission Continues: Who is My Neighbor?

 Now in our third century of living lives of love.

-Our mission as Sisters of Charity is to share in the ongoing mission of Jesus by responding to the signs of the times in the spirit of St. Vincent de Paul and St. Elizabeth Ann Seton, by revealing the Father’s love in our lives and in our varied ministries with and for all in need, especially the poor.
+The Sisters of Charity of New York is a community of Roman Catholic women religious who share in the ongoing mission of Jesus.
+We do so by responding to the signs of the times in the spirit of St. Vincent de Paul and St. Elizabeth Ann Seton.
+We strive to reveal God’s love in our lives and through our varied ministries with and for all in need, especially those living in poverty.

 You can make a difference—help us change lives.